k0nv1ct/Marathi-WSD/README.md

 # Marathi Word Sense Disambiguation using Elmo+CNN

-This repository contains a project for Marathi Word Sense Disambiguation (WSD) using the Elmo+CNN model.
-The goal of this project is to disambiguate words in a Marathi sentence by accurately part-of-speech (POS) tagging each word.
-The developed Elmo+CNN model achieves an accuracy of 86%, making it the world's first model for Marathi WSD and aiding millions in better understanding the Marathi language.
+This repository contains a project for Marathi Word Sense Disambiguation.
+The goal of this project is to accurately disambiguate words in Marathi sentences by correctly assigning Part-of-Speech (POS) tags to each word.
+The project introduces the world's first Elmo+CNN model for POS tagging in Marathi with an accuracy of 86 percent.
+Additionally, a Marathi WordNet and synsets are created to assist in determining the correct meaning of words in sentences, thereby enhancing language understanding for millions of users.

 ## Dataset
 The project utilizes a Marathi language dataset specifically curated for Word Sense Disambiguation.
 The dataset consists of annotated Marathi sentences where each word is labeled with its corresponding part-of-speech tag.